mikegodsfavour/Bank-Loan-Analysis-Power-BI-SQL/README.md

 This project demonstrates my ability to perform end-to-end data analysis in the finance domain using SQL and Power BI.
 Through this analysis, I developed practical skills in data cleaning, financial KPI calculation, data modeling, and dashboard design.
 The project reflects my growing confidence in applying data analytics techniques to real-world business scenarios.

+Thank You For Reading

+I’m interested in a Data Analyst role in an organization where I can showcase my skills, take more responsibilities, continue to learn, an organization that I can grow with, where my work will be highly beneficial to the organization.

+You can reach me on mikefavour99@gmail.com

+THANK YOU